haberdashPI/bistable/README.md

 The project is well set up to be easily edited in [Visual Studio Code](https://code.visualstudio.com/).
-When you open `bistable.code-workspace` inside VSCode, the project comes with recommendations for all of the extensions you will need to read and write code for the project.
-You can also search and edit all of the supporting packages written for this project within VSCode as well (e.g. AuditoryBistabilityLE).
+When you open `bistable.code-workspace` inside VSCode (a file created by `install.sh`), the project comes with recommendations for all of the extensions you will need to read and write code for the project.
+You can also search and edit all of the supporting packages written for this project within VSCode as well (e.g.
+AuditoryBistabilityLE).

 ## Code Organization